-Individual' Name Length of Employment Present position or office in our organization Has individual been involved in the same level of responsibility on successfully completed contracts during the previous five years that together exceeds the value of this RTPA contract? ne level y on pleted g the rs that ne value Years of Construction Experience Magnitude and Type of Work In What Capacity? · ' ' ' f a Corpora tion, answer: If a co-partne rship, answer: Capital paid in cash, Date of organ nization: When Incor State whether partnership is gene eral, limited, or assoc ciation: n What Sta e?
+Individual's Name Length of Employment Employment Present position or office in our organization Present position or office in our organization organization Has individual in to of responsuccessfully contracts previous fix together excess of this RTF e same level ibility on completed luring the e years that eds the value Years of Construction Experience Magnitude and Type of Work In What Capacity? · ' ' ' f a Corpora tion, answer: If a co-partne rship, answer: Capital paid in cash, Date of organ nization: When Incor State whether partnership is gene eral, limited, or assoc ciation: n What Sta e?
 President's Name: Name and ad dress of each partne er: Secretary's Name: Treasurer's Name: ach a resume for the d phone number o f an pro res ve you or your orgoprictary interest in ponding on or consulation?
 If so, plea n such organizatio n ever been d state, or local isqualified, re government moved, or otherv vise prevented from m bidding